 When someone quits using drugs and/or alcohol, the cravings may seem unbearable in the beginning.
-Proper nutrition and hydration are vital for restoring health and improving the chance of long term recovery.
+Proper nutrition and hydration are vital for restoring health and improving the chance of long-term recovery.
 There is evidence that alcohol and drug cravings can be lessened with the right diet and nutrients.
-It has been shown that people that suffer with alcohol abuse crave alcohol when their blood sugar drops.
-Eating a sugary snack will give a quick fix, but eating complex carbohydrates such as a piece of fruit or some cheese and crackers will keep the blood sugar level at a more even level.
+It has been shown that people who suffer with alcohol abuse crave alcohol when their blood sugar drops.
+Eating a sugary snack will give a quick fix, but eating complex carbohydrates, such as a piece of fruit or some cheese and crackers, will keep the blood sugar at a more even level.
 Essential amino acids are negatively affected by substance abuse.
-Replenishing the body of these is of utmost importance to feel better and beat cravings.
+Replenishing the body with these is of utmost importance to feel better and beat cravings.

-The chart below shows what amino acids in the body are effected by substance abuse.
+The chart below shows which amino acids in the body are affected by substance abuse.